jasonm23/onlisp-markdown/onlisp.md

 ```

 then the height slot of my-tree will be given the value 72.
 This macro works by
-deﬁning height as a symbol-macro (Section 7.11) which expands into a slot refer-
+deﬁning height as a symbol-macro (Section 7.11) which expands into a slot reference.
-ence.
 In fact, it was to support macros like with-slots that symbol-macrolet
 was added to Common Lisp.

 Whether or not `with-slots` is really a destructuring macro, it has the same